 Dr. Richard Zayed

 I received my Doctoral Degree in Clinical Psychology at the University of Ottawa and completed my Clinical Psychology Residency at London Health Sciences Centre.
 I completed a Postdoctoral Fellowship at the University of Western Ontario (Western University) in the areas of trauma and dissociation.
 I am registered as a Psychologist with the College of Psychologists of Ontario to provide services for children, adolescents, adults, couples, and families.
-I am the Past President of the London Regional Psychological Association and a member of the Ontario Psychological Association.
+I am a member of the Ontario Psychological Association.
+I have served as Treasurer, Vice President, President, and Past President of the London Regional Psychological Association.
 I have also served as a reviewer for the Quality Assurance Committee of the College of Psychologists of Ontario.

 I have acquired a broad range of professional experience at a variety of locations, including the London Health Sciences Centre, the Royal Ottawa Health Care Group, the Children’s Hospital of Eastern Ontario (CHEO), the Centre for Psychological Services at the University of Ottawa, the Children’s Aid Society of Ottawa, and the Ottawa-Carleton Detention Centre.
 I have received specialized training in the assessment and treatment of Posttraumatic Stress Disorder, and of complex developmental trauma and its consequences, including attachment disturbances and disorders, dissociation, struggles with sexuality, and personality disorders.
 Based on my expertise in these areas, I recently expanded McKenzie Zayed to include more extensive and specialized trauma and attachment services.